apache/parquet-format/LogicalTypes.md

 (non-linear/non-planar) edges interpolation algorithm.
 It must annotate a `BYTE_ARRAY` primitive type.
 See [Geospatial.md](Geospatial.md) for more detail.

-The type has three type parameters:
+The type has two type parameters:
 - `crs`: An optional string value for CRS.
 It must be a geographic CRS, where longitudes are bound by [-180, 180] and latitudes are bound by [-90, 90].
-  If unset, the CRS defaults to "OGC:CRS84".
+  If unset, the CRS defaults to `"OGC:CRS84"`.
-- `crs_encoding`: Same as `GEOMETRY` type above.
 - `algorithm`: An optional enum value to describes the edge interpolation algorithm.
 Supported values are: `SPHERICAL`, `VINCENTY`, `THOMAS`, `ANDOYER`, `KARNEY`.
 If unset, the algorithm defaults to `SPHERICAL`.